flux-framework/rfc/spec_38.rst

 Implementation
 **************

-A single key-value pair SHALL be encoded as the UTF-8 key name, a NULL character, a type character, a UTF-8 value string, and a NULL character.
+A single key-value pair SHALL be encoded as the UTF-8 key name, a zero byte delimiter, a type character, a UTF-8 value string, and zero byte delimiter.

 Each key SHALL have a length greater than zero.

-Keys and string values MAY NOT contain the UTF-8 NULL character.
+Keys and string values MAY NOT contain the UTF-8 NUL character.

 .. note::
-   A zero byte MAY NOT be embedded in any key or value encoding because it would be indistinguishable from the NULL field delimiter.
-The only UTF-8 encoding that contains a zero byte is that of the NULL character, therefore the NULL character is forbidden.
+   A zero byte MAY NOT be embedded in any key or value encoding because it would be indistinguishable from a field delimiter.
+The only UTF-8 encoding that contains a zero byte is that of the NUL character, therefore the NUL character is forbidden.

 Value type characters and associated value string encodings are as follows: